-The Office of Crime Reduction & Gang Outreach
+The Office of Crime Reduction and Gang Outreach

 The Office of Crime Reduction and Gang Outreach (OCR-GO) – a first of its kind in Canada – is a multi-disciplinary office operating through a unique partnership between the Ministry of Public Safety and Solicitor General, the Royal Canadian Mounted Police in B.C., the Combined Forces Special Enforcement Unit of B.C., and municipal police departments across B.C.